sindoc/website/pages/Data Governance.md

 - **Data Stewardship**: The role of a [[Data Steward]] is to oversee the data's quality, management, and access.
 Data stewards ensure that data policies are followed and that the data is being used responsibly.
 - **Data Quality**: Ensuring high [[Data Quality]] is a core component of data governance.
 This includes the accuracy, completeness, consistency, and timeliness of data.
 	- Example: Implementing a system that regularly checks for data duplication or missing values.
 - **Data Policies and Standards**: Clear policies and standards define how data is to be handled, shared, and secured.
-These [[Data Policies]] establish protocols for data classification, security, privacy, and retention.
+These [[Data & AI Governance/Policies]] establish protocols for data classification, security, privacy, and retention.
 	- Example: A policy on who has access to sensitive data and how that data is encrypted.
 - **Data Ownership**: Each dataset or piece of information should have a clear owner responsible for its accuracy, access, and updates. [[Data Ownership]] helps ensure accountability.
 - **Data Governance Council**: A group of stakeholders, usually from across the organization, responsible for the strategic oversight of data governance.
 This [[Data Governance Council]] develops governance strategies, approves policies, and monitors compliance.